michaelsballoni/mscript/README.md

 To jump in and see more mscript, check out some [sample scripts](mscript-examples)

 ## project layout
-The mscript project is a Visual Studio solution.  mscript has no external dependencies; it statically links the runtime
+The mscript project is a Visual Studio C++ solution.

 Here are the projects that make up the solution:

 ### mscript-core
-The mscript-core project contains the minimum necessary function for DLL integraion
+The mscript-core project contains the minimum necessary function for [DLL integraions](https://mscript.io/#dllintegration)

 - object
 - object_json